typedb/typedb-ml/kglib/kgcn/examples/diagnosis/README.md

 This example is entirely fabricated as a demonstration for how to construct a KGCN pipeline.
 Since the data for this example is generated synthetically, it also functions as a test platform for the KGCN model.

-Studying the schema for this example, we have people who present symptoms, with some severity.
+Studying the schema for this example (using Grakn Workbase's Schema Designer), we have people who present symptoms, with some severity.
 Separately, we may know that certain symptoms can be caused by a disease.
+We also know information that contributes to risk-factors for certain diseases.
+These risk factors are determined by rules defined in the schema.
 Lastly, people can be diagnosed with a disease.

 ![Diagnosis Schema](.images/diagnosis_schema.png)